First US murder hornet sighting of 2021 confirmed north of Seattle | News

 Agriculture officials have confirmed the first report of a murder hornet in the United States for 2021.

-The hornets, whose real name is the Asian giant hornet, were spotted for the first time in the US near Blaine, Washington, back in December of 2019.
-Since then, the large insects have been spotted in various areas of Washington State, as well as parts of British Columbia, Canada.
+The hornets, whose real name is the Asian giant hornet, were spotted for the first time in the US near Blaine, Washington back in December of 2019.
+Since then, the large insects have been spotted in various areas of Washington State, as well as parts of British Columbia.

 - See also:

-This recent specimen was found deceased by a local resident near Marysville in Snohomish County, Washington.
-The resident reported the sighting on Friday, June 4, and the Washington State Department of Agriculture (WSDA) retrieved the hornet several days later.
+This recent specimen was found deceased by a local resident near Marysville, a city in Snohomish County, Washington.
+The resident reported the sighting on Friday, June 4 and the Washington State Department of Agriculture (WSDA) retrieved the hornet several days later.

 “Given the time of year, that it was a male, and that the specimen was exceptionally dry, entomologists believe that the specimen is an old hornet from a previous season that wasn’t discovered until now,” the WSDA says in a release.